Firefighter, men’s clothing outfitter to generations of customers, devoted to family and friends

 To say that he was proud of his grandchildren is a great understatement.
 His relationship with Sacha and Richie was something special, having lived together for many years, and he treasured the time spent with them as young adults over a meal or hanging out watching shows together.
 Dick enjoyed many visits to England to see grandchildren George and Charlotte, and thanks to the wonders of FaceTime they spoke daily, when he good naturedly poked fun of their English accents.
 Dick never quite got over the loss of his wife, Suzanne.
 One likes to hope they are now sharing a dance together in heaven.

-A Mass of Christian burial will be offered at St. Benedict’s Abbey, 252 Still River Road, Still River (Harvard) on Thursday, Sept.
+A Mass of Christian burial was held at St. Benedict Abbey, 252 Still River Road, Still River (Harvard) on Thursday, Sept.
 12, at 11 a.m.
-Interment in Bellevue Cemetery, Harvard.
-In lieu of flowers, donations may be made in Dick’s name to the Harvard Firefighter-EMS Association, P.O.
+Interment was in Bellevue Cemetery.
+In lieu of flowers, donations may be made in Dick’s name to the Harvard Fire-EMS Association, P.O.
 Box 613, Harvard, MA 01451.

 .